About the weekend

 Sponsoring is a great way to help the camp and the community.
 We have various packages available and in return you'll be thanked online, on social media, in our printed material, email newsletters, as well as around the venue over the event as well (depending on sponsorship level)!
 You can see the various packages available as well as how to get in touch over on our sponsorship page.

 By buying tickets and attending the event you'll get to see first hand how the community can come together.
 You'll get to learn, meet new people, and gain new experiences from Drupal.
-You can buy your tickets over on our payments site.

 Want to get your hand dirty in code, help test, or update documentation?
 Then sprinting is for you, not just for seasoned devs sprinting is open to everyone.
 With each sprint having a sprint mentor you can gain advice and guidance on giving back directly to Drupal.org.
 Find out more about sprinting and sign up on our sprints page.